cgrates/cgrates/docs/sessions.rst

 enabled
 	Will enable starting of the service.
 Possible values: <true|false>.

-listen_bijson
-	Address where the *SessionS* listens for bidirectional JSON requests.

 chargers_conns
 	Connections towards :ref:`ChargerS` component to query charges for events.